 Paper ‘A’ is the first paper in the UPSC civil services exam and it is the compulsory Indian/regional language paper.
 It is mandatory for all candidates to take this paper except candidates hailing from the north-eastern states of Mizoram, Meghalaya, Sikkim, Arunachal Pradesh, Manipur and Nagaland.
 Other candidates can take any of the languages in the 8th schedule of the Constitution.
-Most candidates, on an average, 65% elect Hindi as the Indian language paper, although only 42% of the people in India have Hindi as their mother tongue.
+Most candidates, on an average, 65% select Hindi as the Indian language paper, although only 43.63% of the people in India have Hindi as their mother tongue.
 In this article, we give you a few pointers on how to tackle the Hindi language paper in the UPSC mains exam.

 Why you should not ignore the Compulsory Language Papers?